-People who are abusing CNS depressants like benzodiazepines or are addicted to them can display various physical and behavioral signs and symptoms.
+People who abuse CNS depressants like benzodiazepines or are addicted to them frequently develop a range of physical and behavioral signs and symptoms.
 [1]

 Physical Symptoms of Benzodiazepine Abuse